iProov/dotnet-maui/Nuget Packages/iProov.NET.Android/README.md

 	}
 	```

-5. You can now launch iProov by calling:
+6. Once you have obtained a token (either via the [.NET API Client](https://github.com/iProov/dotnet-maui/tree/master/APIClient) or other means), you can now launch iProov by calling:

 	```csharp
 	iProovLauncher.Launch(this, "wss://eu.rp.secure.iproov.me/ws", token, new IProov.Options()); // Substitute the streaming URL as appropriate